 - Build trails, restore river environments, and conserve habitats.

 - Give back to your community through service projects.

-- Students will meet at designated Metro Stations each morning.
-Transportation will be provided from the Metro Station to parks and students will be returned to the same Metro Station at end of work day.
+- Members will meet at designated Metro Stations each morning.
+Transportation will be provided from the Metro Station to parks and members will be returned to the same Metro Station at end of work day.
 Members will meet at our Field Oﬃce at Navy Yard for the one weekday per month meeting.

-- Work gear (t-shirts, water bottles, bandanas, helmets, gloves, and tools) will also be provided to all students in the program.
+- Work gear (SCA hoodie, SCA long sleeve shirt, SCA knit hat, helmets, gloves, and tools) will also be provided to all members in the program.